davepinch/pinchy.cc/content/singularities/the-advertisement/6/no-tracking-is-allowed-or-provided.md

 ---
-title: "No tracking is allowed, or more provided."
+title: "No tracking is allowed, or provided."
 next: The Advertisement
 ---